cjg263/dbp_design/README.md

 LigandMPNN and Rosetta steps can easily be demoed using a protein-DNA complex PDB, such as those in the corresponding data.
 Runtime for a single PDB on a standard computer ranges from 10s (LigandMPNN, no Rosetta relax) to 2 min (Rosetta design or LigandMPNN + Rosetta Relax)

-# 2a: steps for interface design with rosetta (not recommended)
-# 2b: steps for interface design with LigandMPNN (recommended)

 We recommend the following end-to-end pipeline, which are detailed in the companion notebooks 1_rifgen_rifdock and 2_dna_interface_design.ipynb.
 1. RIFgen/RIFdock
 2. LigandMPNN Prefilter Calibration